Blendify/blender-manual/trunk/blender_docs/manual/interface/splash.rst

 *************

 When starting Blender, the splash screen appears in the center of the window.
-It contains help options under link and the recently open blend-files.
+It contains options create new projects or open recently open blend-files.
 A more detailed description can be found below.

 .. figure:: /images/interface_splash_current.png